14 Fascinating Facts About Foxes

 Although foxes are wild animals, their relationship with humans goes way back.
 In 2011, researchers opened a grave in a 16,500-year-old cemetery in Jordan to find the remains of a man and his pet fox.
-This was 4000 years before the first-known human and dog were buried together.
+This was 4000 years before the first-known human and domestic dog were buried together.

 Perhaps because of the fox's ability to decimate a chicken coop, in the 16th century, fox hunting became a popular activity in Britain.
 In the 19th century, the upper classes turned fox hunting into a formalized sport where a pack of hounds and men on horseback chase a fox until it is killed.
 Today, whether to ban fox hunting continues to be a controversial subject in the UK.
 Currently, fox hunting with dogs is not allowed.